TarcanGul/cavey/src/controllers/SystemPrompt.md

 - HIGH_PASS
 - LOW_PASS

+Also generate the name of the parameter name based on the prompt.
+Put it in a key named `NAME`.
+Keep the length of the name not more than 10 characters.

+Just reply with the json object and nothing else.
+Your response should be parsable directly as an json object.

 User can come up with many adjectives and definitions in his or her prompt.
 Try your best to interpret the intention and then generate the coefficient map.